 Transportation Master Plan

-The Transportation Master Plan is a long-range plan that will identify strategic, prioritized investments needed over the next 20 years to create a safe, cost-effective and sustainable transportation network.
+Development of the 2040 Transportation Master Plan is underway.
+It is a long-range plan that will identify strategic, prioritized investments needed over the next 20 years to create a safe, cost-effective and sustainable transportation network.

 The planning process includes an assessment of the existing transportation system, including roadway, cycling, pedestrian and transit networks.
-It considers existing travel patterns and behaviour, future travel conditions, estimates for changing technologies and the Official Community Plan's future land use assumptions.
+It considers existing travel patterns and behaviour, future travel conditions, estimates for changing technologies and the OCP’s future land use assumptions.
 The plan will also include an implementation approach and evaluation tools.

 The long-term vision will be created through a combination of public engagement, research and analysis.